 - Close the stove door and control the heat using the air vent.

-If the stove is used rarely it is beneficial to use a hair dryer or blow torch to help warm the flue prior to lighting the fire.
+If the stove is rarely used it can be beneficial to use a hair dryer to help warm the flue prior to lighting the fire.
 With the fire chamber of the stove empty of wood, aim the nozzle of the appliance close to the baffle, turn on and hold in place for 3-5 minutes.
 Then use the top/down method as previously explained to light the stove.
 Alternatively, lighting a small fire a couple of times a week as the temperature begins to drop in the early autumn months can help to keep the flue warm and help prevent excessive low pressure within it.